dapr/community/README.md

 We want your contributions and suggestions!
 One of the easiest ways to contribute is to participate in discussions, chat on IM or join the bi-weekly community calls.

 ### Questions and issues
-Reach out with any questions you may have and we'll make sure to answer then as soon as possible and as a community member feel free to jump in and answer questions.
+Reach out with any questions you may have and we'll make sure to answer them as soon as possible and as a community member feel free to jump in and answer questions.

 | Platform  | Link        |
 |:----------|:------------|